SukumarSun/Todos_Application/README.md

 # **Todo-list-Application**

- ***Todo-list-Application*** Developed persistent todo application with CRUD operations to track list of tasks
+ ***Todo-list-Application:*** Developed persistent todo application with CRUD operations to track list of tasks

  - Displayed list of todos with HTML list elements, styled todo list using CSS, Bootstrap